 - Shorts (1 pair, used only as PJs): I brought one pair of shorts and ended up only using them to sleep in.
 At least this trip I remembered pajamas!

-- Waterproof Winter Jacket (used every day): I finally got a new winter jacket this year after taking advantage of a good ski shop sale.
-I was initially hesitant to get one with an interior puffy jacket that zipped out, but it came in super handy on days that were warmer but wet or windy.
-I didn’t have to also pack a raincoat, which helped me save space.
+- Waterproof Winter Jacket (used every day): I have a ski jacket with an interior puffy that zips out, so I didn’t have to also pack a raincoat, which helped me save space.
 If you don’t have the option of unzipping the inner part of your winter jacket, pack a raincoat separately!

 - Beanie (used every day): Bring a beanie that you can fit your hood over – you’ll want that when it’s super windy or wet.

 - Buff (used nearly every day): Buffs are an easy and versatile way to add another layer of warmth.
 It’s basically a strechy tube of fabric you can wear a bunch of different ways.
 I used mine as a ear warmer for hikes and as a scarf/neck warmer/gaiter whenever we were out on the water.
 But, if you don’t already have one and tend to run cold, just pack a scarf!

-- Hiking Boots or Running Shoes (brought both and used one or the other every day): As you may have figured out by now, Alaska is wet!
-I brought my waterproof hiking boots and *definitely* needed them for muddy hikes with water crossings.
+- Hiking Boots or Running Shoes (brought both and used one or the other every day): I brought my waterproof hiking boots and definitely needed them on the many muddy hikes with water crossings.
 I had trail running shoes on hand for sightseeing or days I didn’t need something waterproof.
 If you’ll only be hitting the trail with a guide company, they may provide you with waterproof shoes (our kayaking guide and glacier trek guide companies both offered this option).